miriamposner/unix/getting_started_with_commandline.md

 ## 4. Getting around in the terminal
 ![Getting around in the terminal](steps-getting_started_with_unix/step-3.jpeg)

 As you've probably already noticed, you can't do too much in the terminal using your mouse.
 Instead, the terminal awaits typed commands.
-Here are some commands that may make your life a little easier:
+Here are some navigation tips that may make your life a little easier:

 Use the **up and down arrows** on your keyboard to scroll back (up) and forward (down) through the previous commands you typed.
 This often saves you typing.